Luxury Watches as Jewelry: From Timekeeping History to High Horology

 19th Century: Democratization and Mass Production

-This period saw famous brands that still exist: Longines (1832), Tissot (1853), Omega (1848).
+This period saw the rise of famous Swiss houses founded in the early-to-mid 1800s that still exist today.
 They created both simple watches and luxury objects.
 Swiss watches became synonymous with quality worldwide.

 The 20th century transformed watch status.
-Watches remain jewelry, but now jewelry you can sell for more than you paid.
-During World War II, military watches became trusted tools (pilots flew on Omega, divers relied on Rolex).
-The post-war period created a cult of watches as investment.
+Watches remain jewelry, and a fine timepiece can hold meaning across generations.
+During World War II, military watches became trusted tools: pilots and divers relied on robust Swiss movements.
+The post-war period created a cult of the collectible watch.

 Materials and Their Significance in Fine Watches